sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 ### 11.4.
 RNN Deeper Dive

-We can now translate the feedforward rural network in a Recursive Neural Network that accepts a _sequence_ of words as input and can account for a variable history in making predictionsfor the next word rather than on a fixed number of elements (as 1 or 2 in bigrams and trigrams respectively).
+We can now translate the feedforward neural network in a Recursive Neural Network that accepts a _sequence_ of words as input and can account for a variable history in making predictionsfor the next word rather than on a fixed number of elements (as 1 or 2 in bigrams and trigrams respectively).

 The framework is similar to the RNN we saw in the previous lesson, with a state (initially set to $\mathbf{0} \in R^K$) that is updated, at each new information, with a function of the previous state and the new observed word (typically with something like $s_t = tanh(W^{s,s}s_{t-1} + W^{s,w} x_t)$ ).
 Note that $x_t$ is the one hot encoding of the new observed word.